bahaidev/textbrowser/README.md

         an interlinear-enabled column, this determines whether a title (if enabled) will be shown.
 We may put this under user control in the future.

-    -   `noDynamic` - If there is no server-side component to expedite non-indexedDB queries

-    -   `skipIndexedDB` - If one wishes to force avoiding indexedDB even when permitted by user (for testing)

 Worker config should be placed in a JSON file (see [`resources/user-sample.json`](./resources/user-sample.json)).